harrisonwsmith/model_proposal/ModelProposalTemplate.md

 Environment-owned variables
 * Temperature (The rate of temperature increase per year, ranging from 0 to 0.1)
-* Monsoon Season (True or false value, true for only for 150 because monsoon season is ~5 months)
+* Monsoon Season (True or false value, true for only for 50 steps)
 * Water (The amount of water currently located on each grid cell, ranging from 0 to 1)
 * Drain rate (a randomly generated rate of drainage of water from each cell)
-* Yield (The amount of crop biomass currently located on each grid cell, ranging from 0 to 10)
+* Yield (The amount of crop biomass currently located on each grid cell)

 Environment-owned methods/procedures
 * Initialize (random drain rate seed in all grid cells)
 * Drain (water is depleted from each cell by fixed amount per step)
 * Evaporate (water evaporates as a function of temperature)
+* Rain probability (probability of rainfall, will be higher probability during monsoon)
 * Rain (replenishes water in grid cells.
-Amount and frequency of rain is dependent on if Monsoon season = T or F)
+Amount of rain is dependent on if Monsoon season = T or F)
 * Start Monsoon (set Monsoon = T, dependent on temperature where higher temperature delays monsoon start)
-* End Monsoon (set Monsoon = F after 175 steps)
+* End Monsoon (set Monsoon = F after 50 steps)
-* Grow (crops grow if the cell has been sown and water content > 0.25 Growth rate is a function of water and continues for 120 steps)
+* Grow (crops grow if the cell has been sown and water content > 0.2 Growth rate is a function of water and continues for 120 steps)
-* Die (crops die if water < 0.25 for too long)
+* Die (crops die if water < 0.2 for too long)

 ```python
 # Include first pass of the code you are thinking of using to construct your environment